arosenfeld2003/api_stress_test/README.md

 - Validates the configuration
 - Reloads nginx gracefully

-3. **Start Flask app:**
+### 3. Start Flask Application

 ```bash
 python limiter.py
 ```

+The Flask app will run on `localhost:5001` (internal, accessed only by nginx).

+### 4. Access API Through Nginx

-The API will be accessible through nginx at `https://myapi.example.com` (or `http://localhost` if SSL is not configured for local testing).
+The API is accessible through nginx:

+- **HTTP:** `http://localhost:80` (for local testing)
+- **HTTPS:** `https://localhost:443` (requires SSL certificates)

+**For local testing without SSL certificates**, you can:
+- Use HTTP on port 80, or
-**Note:** For local testing without SSL certificates, you may need to modify `nginx.conf` to remove SSL requirements or use a self-signed certificate.
+- Modify `nginx.conf` to remove SSL requirements, or
+- Generate self-signed certificates for testing

+The nginx container acts as a reverse proxy and rate limiter, forwarding requests to the Flask app on port 5001.

 ### Environment Variables